justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-an-exchange-rate-provider/README.md

     public static final String KEY = "Example";
 ```

-> It is important to provide a distinct key for your exchange rate provider so that Liferay Commerce can distinguish your new provider from others in the [exchange rate provider registry](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-currency-service/src/main/java/com/liferay/commerce/currency/internal/util/ExchangeRateProviderRegistryImpl.java).
-Reusing a key that is already in use will override the existing associated provider.
+> It is important to provide a distinct key for your exchange rate provider so that Liferay Commerce can distinguish your new exchange rate provider from others in the [exchange rate provider registry](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-currency-service/src/main/java/com/liferay/commerce/currency/internal/util/ExchangeRateProviderRegistryImpl.java).
+Reusing a key that is already in use will override the existing associated exchange rate provider.

 ### Implement the `ExchangeRateProvider` Interface and Exchange Logic